jm01146/Additive-Manufacturing-Error-Correction/README.md

 Later we will push to recording: temperature, speed, layer height, infill, and cooling speeds for broader impact in additive manifacturing.

 This project is to see if we can get any stock mass produced 3D printer to optimize printing quailty in real time or improve quality over iterations of printing.

+We are adding other parameters and python files for other projects related to this endeavor.